patternal/dircrawl/README.md

 The relational fields added are:
   * `dirID` -- a unique directory ID for each directory and file
-  * `parID` -- the unique parent directory ID for each directory
+  * `parID` -- the parent directory ID for each directory

 There is some flexibility in the source code to write to flat files, tab-delimited text files, or a combination of both (fiels with space padding).